peterjc-dk/core-async-intro/README.md

 This introduction will only glance the different concepts since other good introductions already exist.
 See below for a list of links.

 Besides the material published by Hickey and Nolan, I will higly recommend studying the Go language's concurrency concepts, and of course the source of these ideas, like the articles of C. A. R. Hoare.
+Links to what I found interesing is also in the list of links.

 ## Channels ##